Certified Consumer Protection Examiner

 RECERTIFICATION

-Every three years, CCPE certified examiners will be required to provide evidence of the successful completion of a minimum of 40 continuing education hours (CEHs); at least seven CEHs must be completed each year.
-Examples of qualifying programs and activities are listed below.
-Other programs and activities submitted will be considered on a case-by-case basis.
+Every three years, participants will be required to provide evidence of the successful completion of a minimum of 40 continuing education hours (CEH).
+If an examiner exceeds this requirement, up to 14 CEHs may be carried over into the new three-year term.
 Continuing education should be selected with the goal of maintaining, improving, or expanding the examiner’s knowledge, skills, and abilities.
+Participants are also required to review and remain in compliance with updates to certifications.
+Should a material change related to the certification occur, additional training may be required to maintain certification.

 • CSBS Leadership Effectiveness and Development (LEAD)